DanNgo23/CS109A_LendingClubProject/pages/Only_EDA/Only_EDA.md

 ![png](output_7_1.png)

-#### From the 3 plots above, we can see that the log of Debt-To-Income Ratio has a narrower distribution for accepted loans, FICO scores for accepted applications are above a certain threshold, and years of employment tends to vary among the accepted loans and rejected loans.
-For accepted, there were more people who worked 10+ years.
-For rejected, there were more people who worked for less than 2 years.
+#### From the 3 plots above, we can see that

+**1.** The log of Debt-To-Income Ratio has a narrower distribution for accepted loans.

+**2.** FICO scores for accepted applications are above a certain threshold.

+**3.** Years of employment tends to vary among the accepted loans and rejected loans.
+For accepted, there are more people who worked 10+ years.
+For rejected, there are more people who worked for less than 2 years.

 #### In fact, among each classified employment length, we can see how the log of Debt-To-Income Ratio and FICO score are distributed.
 Those with rejected loans tended to have much wider distributions for each: